puterh/rppg-spo2/README.md

    (2)Supervised learning
 2. 3DCNN+CNN-BiLSTM Training

-@ The uploaded data is a dataset of author's video clips and indicators of a certain volunteer
+@ Due to privacy reasons, the uploaded data is a dataset of author's video clips and indicators of a certain volunteer.